Updated January 2026

 Step 1: Check Cartridge Color & Label

-- Does the front label have a numbered imprint.
+- Does the front label have a numbered imprint?

-- On an authentic pokemon crystal cartridge there will, be a numbered imprint directly on the front label of the game.
+- On an authentic Pokémon Crystal cartridge, there will be a numbered imprint directly on the front label of the game.
 (See Photo Below).

 Step 2: Evaluate Label Quality